 We mobilize corporate, philanthropic, individual donor and government resources and invest them into the projects, programs and initiatives that build on the assets and address the challenges of the neighborhoods in Washington, DC.
 We are a lender, donor, advocate, convener, facilitator, and technical assistance provider.

-- Improve access to and increase the availability of resources and opportunities for healthy living (e.g. wellness, arts, recreation, healthcare, green, food and nutrition, youth and senior services, etc.)
+- Improve access to and increase the availability of resources and opportunities for healthy living (e.g. wellness, arts, recreation, healthcare, sustainability, food and nutrition, youth and senior services, etc.)

 - Increase the availability of affordable housing